twolodzko/tymwol.github.io/ml-deployment-checklist.md

 some problem, not to play the metric at all cost.*

  * In plain English, what are you trying to do?
+ * Should you do it?
+Maybe the problem is not real, or "solving" it might actually be harmful (e.g. it will be amplifying social biases).
  * Are there clear [performance indicators][first-objective] that would enable you to measure success?
  * What is the [definition of done][dod]?
 Can we define an [acceptance test][acceptance-test]